LitExtension Blog

 Step 6.
 Run the import

-Finally, on the “Confirm & run” screen, review the import summary again before clicking “Confirm & run import.”
+Finally, on the “Confirm & run” screen, review the WooCommerce import variable products summary again before clicking “Confirm & run import.”
 Once the import process is complete, go to “Products” > “All Products” in WordPress to verify the data.

 wp-all-import-step-6